Societies Elections

 General Rules

-4. All students have the right to vote free from influence exerted by candidates providing they are a member of the Society.
+3. All Society members have the right to vote free from influence exerted by candidates.

-5. A student is allowed to put in a nomination for a maximum of one role in each society, provided they hold a valid membership for the society.
+4. A student is allowed to put in a nomination for a maximum of one Committee Member position in each Society, provided they hold a valid membership for the Society before the Nomination period begins.

-6. Societies Elections will be held online through MSL.
+5. Societies Elections will be conducted through an online election software through our provider Membership Solutions Ltd (MSL).
 No other forms of Societies Elections will be accepted.

-7. Candidate nominations must include the candidate’s name, position they are standing for, a photo of the candidate, and manifesto consist of fewer than 500 words total and submitted by close of nomination at 11AM on Friday 26th April 2024.
+6. Candidate nominations will be through the RSU Societies Elections Website and completing the nomination form.
+This includes the submission of a photo of the candidate, and manifesto consisting of fewer than 250 words total and submitted by close of nominations at 11AM on Thursday 20th March 2025.

-9. All candidates are required to attend a candidate briefing to ensure that their campaign abides by election rules.
-Any candidate unable to attend must inform the Deputy Returning Officer with a minimum of 24 hours’ notice, to societies@roehampton.ac.uk.
+8. All candidates must attend the candidate briefing to ensure that their campaign abides by election rules.
+Any candidate unable to attend must inform the Deputy Returning Officer with a minimum of 24 hours’ notice, to elections@roehampton.ac.uk.
+Candidates and campaign teams are subject to Elections Rules and Guidelines whether they have attended the candidate briefing or not.

-10. Candidates are responsible for the actions of their campaign teams and will be personally responsible if a member of their campaign team is subject to a complaint.
+9. Candidates are responsible for the actions of their campaign teams.
+Candidates will face sanctions if a member of their campaign team breaks the rules.

 Candidate Campaigning

-4. Candidates and their campaign teams must not interfere with, remove, or change other candidates’ promotional materials, even if material posted is in breach of the Elections Rules and Guidelines.
-Candidates should notify the Elections team through societies@roehampton.ac.uk if they believe promotional material is in contravention of the Elections Rules and Guidelines.
+7. Candidates and their campaign teams must not obscure, tamper with or remove the publicity of any other candidates, even if the material posted is in breach of the Societies Elections Rules and Guidelines, nor any publicity for non-election related issues or events.
+Candidates should notify the Elections team through elections@roehampton.ac.uk if they believe promotional material is in contravention of the Societies Elections Rules and Guidelines.

-10. Campaign materials are permitted to reference the RSU, University of Roehampton, and the Colleges, but must not display their logos.
+12. Campaign materials are permitted to reference the RSU, University of Roehampton, and the Colleged, bust must not display their logos.

 Candidate Resources